-In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Campus Safety Department.
-The Campus Safety Department can be reached from any campus phone by dialing extension 6222 or 805-565-6222 from an off-campus phone.
+In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call Campus Safety: from any campus phone, dial extension 6222 or 805-565-6222 from an off-campus phone.

-The Campus Safety Department employs one full-time Director, three full-time 12 month staff, two full-time nine-month staff, two contracted private security guards, and shared clerical support staff.
-The Campus Safety Department assists in preserving a safe environment, and protects faculty, staff, students, and property from crime and safety hazards.
-Specific services include but are not limited to 24 hour a day 7 days a week security patrols, the locking and unlocking of buildings, parking regulations enforcement, campus escorts, and dissemination of safety-related information.
+The Campus Safety Department is currently comprised of one full-time chief of campus safety, four safety officers, and two related staff members.
+Campus Safety assists in preserving a safe environment, and protects faculty, staff, students, and property from crime and safety hazards.
+Specific services include but are not limited to 24 hour a day 7 days a week security patrols, managing kiosk operations, the locking and unlocking of buildings, parking regulations enforcement, campus escorts, and dissemination of safety-related information.

 Campus Safety Services

 The Campus Safety Department reports to the Physical Plant Director, who reports to the Vice President for Finance.
 The Ocean View apartments are serviced by a contracted private security guard company which provides periodic patrols between the hours of 8pm-4am 7 days a week.
 The arrest authority of the Campus Safety officers is the same as private citizens as specified in the California State Penal Code.
 The Santa Barbara County Sheriff’s Department has the jurisdiction over criminal matters on the Campus.
 At the Ocean View apartments located in the City of Santa Barbara, the Police department of Santa Barbara has jurisdiction over criminal matters.
 All officers receive training through the California College and University Police Chiefs Association.